meta-flutter/meta-influx/README.md

 Table of Contents
 =================

-  I. Adding the meta-cx1-influx layer to your build II.
+  I. Adding the meta-influx layer to your build
+ II.
 Misc

-I. Adding the meta-cx1-influx layer to your build
+I. Adding the meta-influx layer to your build
 =================================================

---- replace with specific instructions for the meta-cx1-influx layer ---
+--- replace with specific instructions for the meta-influx layer ---

 In order to use this layer, you need to make the build system aware of it.

-Assuming the meta-cx1-influx layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the meta-cx1-influx layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming the meta-influx layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the meta-influx layer to bblayers.conf, along with any other layers needed. e.g.:

   BBLAYERS ?= " \
     /path/to/yocto/meta \
     /path/to/yocto/meta-poky \
     /path/to/yocto/meta-yocto-bsp \
-    /path/to/yocto/meta-meta-cx1-influx \
+    /path/to/yocto/meta-meta-influx \
     "

 II.
 Misc
 ========

---- replace with specific information about the meta-cx1-influx layer ---
+--- replace with specific information about the meta-influx layer ---